proflanky/react-app/README.md

 6. Copied over the artifacts to the remote ubuntu VM
 7. Executed the playbook

-{The inventory was placed in variable on azure pipeline to avoid checking in sensitive data in our repository}
+*The inventory was placed in variable on azure pipeline to avoid checking in sensitive data in our repository*